pwwang/datar/README.md

 [Documentation][5] | [Reference Maps][15] | [Notebook Examples][16] | [API][17]

 `datar` is a re-imagining of APIs for data manipulation in python with multiple backends supported.
-Those APIs are aligned with tidyrverse packages in R as much as possible.
+Those APIs are aligned with tidyverse packages in R as much as possible.

 ## Installation